CaseyG5/supplier-consumer/README.md

 # supplier-consumer
-A design pattern using coordinated actions
+An example of a design pattern using coordinated actions

 Data is left by supplier and retrieved by consumer in a "synchronized" fashion.